yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 data from the generated output.
-It also integrates well with graphical desktop environments where the `.lmp` filename extension can be registered with LAMMPS-GUI as the executable to launch when double clicking on such files.
-Also, LAMMPS-GUI has support for drag-n-drop, i.e.  an input file can be selected and then moved and dropped on the LAMMPS-GUI executable, and LAMMPS-GUI will launch and read the file into its buffer.
+It also integrates well with graphical desktop environments where the `.lmp` filename extension can be registered with LAMMPS-GUI as the executable to launch when double clicking on such files using a graphical file manager.
+LAMMPS-GUI also has support for drag-n-drop for opening inputs, i.e.  an input file can be selected and then moved and dropped on the LAMMPS-GUI executable, and LAMMPS-GUI will launch and read the file into its buffer.
 In many cases LAMMPS-GUI will be integrated into the graphical desktop environment and can be launched like other applications.

-LAMMPS-GUI thus makes it easier for beginners to get started running simple LAMMPS simulations.
-It is very suitable for tutorials on LAMMPS since you only need to learn how to use a single program for most tasks and thus time can be saved and people can focus on learning LAMMPS.
+LAMMPS-GUI thus makes it easier for beginners to get started running LAMMPS simulations since you can start with learning LAMMPS right away.
+It is therefore very suitable for tutorials on LAMMPS, since you only need to learn how to use a single program that is available as ready-to-use, pre-compiled packages for popular operating systems (Linux, macOS, Windows), for most of the tasks.
+This saves time and people can focus on learning LAMMPS instead of having to compile LAMMPS, learn how to use the command line and a text editor.

-The tutorials at https://lammpstutorials.github.io/ are specifically updated for use with LAMMPS-GUI and their tutorial materials can be downloaded and edited directly from the GUI.
+The tutorials at https://lammpstutorials.github.io/ are specifically updated for use with LAMMPS-GUI and their tutorial materials can be downloaded and edited directly from within the GUI while automatically loading the matching tutorial instructions into a webbrowser.

-Another design goal is to keep the barrier low when replacing part of the functionality of LAMMPS-GUI with external tools.
-That said, LAMMPS-GUI has some unique functionality that is not found elsewhere:
+Yet the basic control flow remains similar to running LAMMPS from the command line and thus the barrier for replacing part of the functionality of LAMMPS-GUI with external tools is low.
+That said, LAMMPS-GUI has some unique functionality that is not easily found
+elsewhere:

 - auto-adapting to features available in the integrated LAMMPS library
-- auto-completion for LAMMPS commands and options
+- auto-completion for available LAMMPS commands and options only
-- context-sensitive online help
+- context-sensitive online help for known LAMMPS commands
 - start and stop of simulations via mouse or keyboard
-- monitoring of simulation progress
+- monitoring of simulation progress and CPU use
-- interactive visualization using the :doc:`dump image <dump_image>`
-  command with the option to copy-paste the resulting settings
+- interactive visualization using the LAMMPS :doc:`dump image feature <dump_image>` command with the option to copy-paste the resulting settings
 - automatic slide show generation from dump image output at runtime
 - automatic plotting of thermodynamic data at runtime
 - inspection of binary restart files
+- integration will a set of LAMMPS tutorials

 .. admonition:: Download LAMMPS-GUI for your platform
    :class: Hint